Revisiting On-Policy Distillation: Empirical Failure Modes and Simple Fixes: Experiments

 \subsection{Single-task math reasoning}

 Table~\ref{tab:single_task} shows that local support matching improves over sampled-token OPD in single-task math reasoning.
-Sampled-token OPD already raises the average score from 28.2 to 36.4, but still trails the teacher by a large margin.
-Special-token masking alone further improves the sampled-token baseline to 40.7, which indicates that tokenization artifacts are a material part of the problem.
+Sampled-token OPD already improves the student from 28.2 to 36.4 average score, but still remains substantially below the teacher.
+Applying special-token masking to sampled-token OPD further improves the average to 40.7, indicating that tokenizer-related mismatch is a meaningful part of the failure.

-Our full method achieves an average of 41.5.
-The improvement persists after applying the same masking fix to the baseline, indicating that it is not solely due to mismatch handling but also reflects a stronger local distillation signal.
-By contrast, masking has only a modest effect on our method (41.0 vs. 41.5), consistent with distribution-level support matching being less sensitive to tokenizer mismatch than one-token supervision.
+Both variants of our method outperform sampled-token OPD and its masked variant in average score.
+This shows that the gain is not solely attributable to mismatch handling, and instead supports the role of a stronger distribution-level distillation signal.
+In addition, masking changes our method only modestly (41.7 vs.\ 41.5), consistent with the view that local support matching is less sensitive to tokenizer mismatch than one-token supervision.
+Additional evidence on WebShop~\citep{webshop2023} is shown in Appendix~\ref{app:webshop}.